 - 1. Attendance: Prompt attendance at clinic treatment sessions is required at all times.
 Any missed assessment or treatment sessions must be made up during the week between the end of clinic and finals week and with the approval of your clinical instructor.
 A clinical instructor must be supervising your sessions at all times.
 Failure to attend sessions, even for excused absences including diagnosis of COVID-19, will result in a failure to obtain the necessary clock hours in this clinic.
 If you miss more than two sessions OR two scheduled meetings with your clinical instructor, you are required to meet with both your clinical instructor and your methods instructor. - 2.
-Webcams: As per the Interim Syllabus Policy, this is a course that requires live webcam access for pedagogical reasons related to clinical service delivery.
-You and your client will need to be able to see and hear each other during all assessment and treatment sessions. - 3.
 Paperwork: Submission of the Initial Case Report, revised Initial Case Report, and Final Case Report are required.
 Failure to submit case reports in a timely fashion will result in failure of the Writing and/or Professional Behavior competencies.
-In addition, graduate clinicians are expected to submit weekly lesson plans, SOAP notes, and/or reflective journaling as indicated by the Clinic Coordinator and Clinical Instructors. - 4.
+In addition, graduate clinicians are expected to submit weekly lesson plans, SOAP notes, and/or reflective journaling as indicated by the Clinic Coordinator and Clinical Instructors. - 3.
 Clinical Instructors: Your clinical instructor and your therapy times have been assigned to you by the scheduling office.
 No change to your schedule may be made without the approval of the Clinic Coordinator.
 Your Clinical Instructors are required to meet with you on a weekly basis.
 Those meetings may be individual or group conferences to discuss clients and assessment/treatment plans.
 Attendance at these conferences is mandatory.
 If you have concerns that your clinical development is not being adequately addressed, you should first talk with your clinical instructor.
-If you remain concerned, speak with the Clinic Coordinator. - 5.
+If you remain concerned, speak with the Clinic Coordinator. - 4.
 Clinic Handbook: A Clinic Handbook will be provided to you at the start of the semester.
 The Clinic Handbook is updated every semester.
 You are responsible for following the policies and procedures described in the Clinic Handbook.
 You are expected to have read the clinic handbook prior to the first day of clinic.
 You are responsible for abiding by all policies as described in the current Clinic Handbook.